-Last week we heard that Google was facing an Antitrust inquiry from the EU, now it looks like Google are having more problems with the European Union, regarding their Street View service.
+Last week we heard that Google was facing an Antitrust inquiry from the EU, now it looks like Google is encountering more issues with the European Union, this time concerning their Street View service.

-Currently Google updates its images taken by its Street View cars an vehicles every twelve months, this is about to change as they will now have to delete all images stored in the EU after six months.
+Currently, Google updates its images taken by its Street View cars and vehicles every twelve months.
+However, this is about to change as they will now have to delete all images stored in the EU after six months.

-This means that Google will now have to take new photos of all the streets in the EU featured in Street View every six months, which could end up costing Google twice as much as it does now to photograph all the streets.
+This new regulation means that Google will now have to take new photos of all the streets in the EU featured in Street View every six months.
+This could end up costing Google twice as much as it does now to photograph all the streets.
+The increased frequency of updates will require more resources, including additional manpower and technological investments, to ensure that the images are current and comply with the new regulations.

-It will be interesting to see if Google decides to delete the images after six months, and take new photographs or if they decide to fight this in court.
+It will be interesting to see if Google decides to comply with the EU’s directive to delete the images after six months and take new photographs, or if they choose to challenge this decision in court.
+Compliance would mean significant operational changes and increased costs for Google.
+On the other hand, a legal battle could be lengthy and costly, with no guaranteed outcome in Google’s favor.

 via Pocket Lint